mautic/developer-documentation-new/docs/design/feedback.rst

 - Use icons, colors, or visual elements to indicate areas that need attention.

-This approach not only improves immediate usability but also accelerates Users' learning curve, leading to more sophisticated use of the platform over time.
-Users don't feel "stuck" when encountering areas without data, but are instead motivated to explore and fill those gaps.
+This approach not only improves immediate usability but also accelerates the Users' learning curve, leading to more sophisticated use of the platform over time.
+Users don't feel 'stuck' when encountering areas without data, but are instead motivated to explore and fill those gaps.

 .. vale off